 As part of the evidence base for the Local Plan Review, a Housing and Economic Land Availability Assessment (HELAA) was prepared in 2016.
 The sites in this HELAA report were assessed by an independent panel.
-The HELAA will now be updated to include any additional sites submitted as part of the recent Call for Sites during the Preferred Options consultation.
-This technical evidence base will then help to inform the allocation of sites which will be identified at the Pre-Submission stage of the Local Plan process.
-In order to finalise the HELAA, we will not be accepting any further potential sites.
+The HELAA has now been updated to include additional sites submitted as part of the Call for Sites during the Preferred Options consultation.
+This technical evidence base has helped to inform the allocation of sites which are identified at the Pre-Submission stage of the Local Plan process.
+We will not be accepting any further potential sites.

 Please note that the submission of a call for site does not mean that the site will be allocated for development in the Local Plan.
 A ‘Call for Sites’ is simply a means to establish which sites could potentially come forward for future development for the Council to consider as part of the Local Plan process.

 Further updates of the 2009 SHLAA have been undertaken to reflect changes in residential permissions.
 Revised housing trajectories have been developed at each update.
 The reports need to be read in conjunction with the original SHLAA.